Francis J. Heney: San Francisco graft prosecution

 Evelyn Wells, in her biography of Older, tells what happened when Heney entered the courtroom on Older's arm: "The 'minutemen' raised a shout of welcome.
 Older himself trumpeted like a bull elephant.
 The rest of the crowd joined in. … It was a cheer of welcome, but to the scared jury on the floor above it sounded like a bellowed demand for lynching.
 A few minutes later twelve men good and true filed hurriedly into the courtroom.
 They had hastily made up their minds.
 All were deathly white.
 Some trembled.
 A few were weeping."
 But their verdict was "Guilty", and Ruef was sentenced to fourteen years in prison.

 Of all the sentences meted out to leading figures in the whole course of the prosecution, it was the only one that was made to stick.
 Another municipal election was approaching, and Langdon, the weary and battered district attorney, refused to run again.
 He was discouraged, with good reason: a key witness, the supervisor who had paid off his fellows on Ruef's behalf [James Gallagher], had fled the country.
 In desperation, Heney himself ran for district attorney, and was defeated by a football hero from Stanford University, Charles Fickert, whose liaison with the grafters was notorious.
 Fickert promptly and contemptuously refused to go on with any of the pending cases against the big businessmen.
 He pretended not to know the whereabouts of the supervisor who had fled, although everyone else knew that he was rusticating in Vancouver, British Columbia.
 William P. Lawlor, the honest judge who had presided in several of the cases, excoriated Fickert and ordered the others to trial; but he was overruled by the court of appeals, which decided that all of the large number of remaining indictments should be quashed.
 The graft prosecution was over, having ended in almost total failure, with only Ruef in prison."

 Later life

-In 1912 he was a delegate to the Republican National Convention from California.

-In 1914, he was the nominee of the Bull Moose Party in the first direct election for U.S. Senate in California, narrowly taking second place over the Republican candidate, Joseph Knowland, but losing to the Democratic candidate, James Phelan.
+Heney remained active in politics after the graft trials.
+He was a California delegate to the 1912 Republican National Convention, pledged to Theodore Roosevelt.
+After Roosevelt split from the Republicans to form the Bull Moose Party, Heney was its nominee for U.S. Senate in 1914, the first held in California after the passage of the 17th amendment.
+He narrowly took second place over the Republican candidate, Joseph Knowland, but lost to the Democratic candidate, James Phelan.

-In 1921 he acted on behalf of B. H. DeLay during the controversy with C. E. Frey about the ownership of the DeLay Airfield.
+Heney became a supporter of President Woodrow Wilson and in 1918 ran in the Democratic and Progressive primaries for Governor of California, but lost both.
+Continuing his law practice, he acted on behalf of B. H. DeLay in 1921 during the controversy with C. E. Frey about the ownership of the DeLay Airfield.
+In 1931, Heney was appointed by Governor James Rolph to the Los Angeles County Superior Court, where he served until his death.

 Death

-Heney died in Santa Monica, California on October 31, 1937.
-He was buried in Woodlawn Cemetery in Santa Monica, California.
+Heney died in Santa Monica, California, on October 31, 1937.
+He was buried in Woodlawn Cemetery in Santa Monica.